-USA Water Ski & Wake Sports Approved Tournament Towboats
+Approved Tournament Towboats USA Water Ski & Wake Sports 2025 Model Year Towboats REVISED 12/01/2024

-REVISED 10/22/2022

-Ski Approved Tournament Towboat Evaluation criteria and guidelines By meeting and /or exceeding the USA Water Ski criteria for three-event towboats, the following are now "APPROVED" to pull sanctioned events.
-Boats are approved only as tested, and must be configured with engine, fuel delivery system, propeller, and transmission as shown below The following list identifies those towboats successfully
+Towboat Evaluation criteria to pull sanctioned events. meeting and /or exceeding the USA Water Ski criteria for three-event towboats, the following are now "APPROVED" are approved only as tested, and must be configured with engine, fuel delivery system, propeller, and transmission as shown below.
+Ski Approved 2024-2025 USA Water meeting the list identifies 2025 Model Year towboats The following guidelines.

-As Chief Driver, it is vour responsibility to ensure that the Towboat Documentation Report has been completed in WSTIMS.
-Check with the Chier Scorer to ensure that the boats available or used during the tournament have been recorded.
+Scorer to ensure that the boats available or used during the tournament have been recorded.
 Use the boat models as listed below.
 Also, please read